Influencer marketing statistics to know in 2025

 • Brands get $4.12 for every $1 spent on influencer campaigns on IG

-• Brands see an in increase in affiliate sales when using influencers
+• Brands see an increase in affiliate sales when using influencers

 The importance of influencer marketing for ecommerce brands

-Wondering if influencer marketing is worth adding to your digital marketing mix?
+Here's why having influencer marketing in your digital marketing mix is still a great strategy for 2025.
 Here are some stats to make you think twice.

 63% of consumers are likely to buy products from an influencer they trust